Tinotsu/arc-starter-kit/README.md

 # AdonisJS Starter Kit

-Full-stack starter kit.
-This project brings together AdonisJS 7 (still in beta) for the backend and React with TanStack Router on the frontend all managed with a monorepo
+Full-stack, opinionated starter kit that brings together AdonisJS 7 (beta) and React with TanStack Router in a monorepo, designed to quickly bootstrap new projects and experiment with ideas.
+Shared as-is : some parts reflect my personal workflow and preferences.

 ## What's inside?